-A list of external examiners, by subject area, is available via Studynet as well as a fuller note on the role of External Examiners.
+For information on External Examiners per programme, please email the External Examiners' Administration team.
 Please note that the UK Quality Assurance Agency for Higher Education (QAA) explains that contacting of External Examiners regarding any aspect of a programme of study is prohibited.
 The University has appropriate internal mechanisms in place if a student wishes to raise a concern using the complaints or appeals procedures, as appropriate.